prakharshukla-ps/Omnifood-Project/README.md

 # Omnifood Project

-Healthy meal responsive website designed using HTML & CSS
+Omnifood is a responsive website designed using HTML & CSS